CoE Computing Services manages information technology (IT) solutions for the CoE Dean's Office, and CoE Centers and Programs.

 - For simple updates, send a message to email@example.com noting the url/web address of the pages that need updating and a detailed description of what needs to be updated.

-- To request complex/numerous edits, the best approach is to copy the text directly from the web page, paste it in a Word document, and --with Track Changes turned on -- make the edits in the Word doc.
-Track changes is crucial -- it is far more efficient if we know exactly what changes need to be made than to rebuild a page from scratch or painstakingly compare the old website with new text.
+- To request complex/numerous edits, the best approach is to copy the text directly from the web page, paste it in a document, and make the edits in the doc.
+Showing your changes is crucial -- it is far more efficient if we know exactly what changes need to be made than to rebuild a page from scratch or painstakingly compare the old website with new text.

 - Plan major content overhauls and organizational changes